michsa/chores/README.md

 Taking a page from org-mode, tasks can (optionally) have a scheduled time or a deadline.

 A scheduled date is simply the date at which it becomes time to perform the task (or at least start thinking about it).
 The urgency of the task increases with time elapsed since the scheduled date.
-By default we don't need to worry about tasks before their scheduled date.
+This design assumes that we don't need to worry about tasks before their scheduled date.

 A deadline indicates that the task should be completed _before_ the date in question - thus we should surface tasks with deadlines well before the deadline.
 As the deadline for a task approaches, the task grows more urgent (as a function of its point value) and therefore should be displayed more prominently (ie higher up) in the task list when using "smart" sorting.